nwoproject/Courier-Driver-Tracker/API/docs/README.md

 ## Search place and get coordinates

-Takes in a string parameter which is then used to search for a specific location using the google maps API, if multiple results are found then the first result is returned.
-The returned results contains all the important information about a location like the coordinates, street address and a link to a photo of the location.
+Takes in a string parameter which is then used to search for a specific location using the google maps API.
+Multiple candidates can be returned, the returned results contains all the important information about a location like the coordinates, street address and a link to a photo of the location.
+If no photo was found for a candidate, then the photo field of the candidate will simply contain `404`.

 ##### Http Request